genometechlab/currentview/README.md

 ### GenomicPositionVisualizer

-The main class that handles all visualization tasks.
+The main class that initiate the visualization.

 ```python
 GenomicPositionVisualizer(